osspool/commerce-be/docs/api/commerce/checkout.md

 // IMPORTANT: When creating order, use 'provider' as paymentData.type
 // Platform config: type='mfs', provider='bkash'
 // Order creation: paymentData.type='bkash' (use provider, not 'mfs')
+// Only send providers supported by backend payment enums (bkash, nagad, rocket, bank_transfer, card, cash).
+// If you add a new provider (e.g., upay), ask backend to add it to PAYMENT_METHOD_VALUES.
 ```

 ---